novakeith/CTS-RU-List/README.md

 # CTS-RU-List
-The big list of CTS Renewal Credits, see my reasoning [here](https://www.reddit.com/r/CommercialAV/comments/11mxk3d/hit_me_with_your_favorite_cts_renewal_unit/).
-Please feel free to suggest changes via emailing me, commenting on reddit, or submitting a pull request.
+The big list of Free CTS Renewal Credits.
+Please feel free to suggest changes via emailing me, commenting on [Reddit](https://www.reddit.com/r/CommercialAV/comments/11mxk3d/hit_me_with_your_favorite_cts_renewal_unit/), or submitting a pull request.
 All courses in this list are free.

+### Why make this list?
+Avixa's website is not entirely clear on which courses are free.
+In some cases the website is downright unhelpful - on my Reddit post above, I pointed out that the RU renewal list does not link to trainings, which makes some of them hard to find.
+There is also out of date information on that website.
+While I cannot promise this list will be maintained with perfect accuracy forever, I did want to provide a quick and easy way to find some extra renewal units in case you are in a time crunch prior to your renewal date.

 ## Audio / Digital Audio
 * [Audinate](https://audinate.talentlms.com/dashboard) offers Dante Level 1, 2, & 3 training online.
 These are worth 3 RUs each for a total of 9 RUs.